 “We hired a group of people to help us manage our product pricing and inventory because holidays in eCommerce are crazy.”

-Connor lets us in on what happened, “We had some of our workers disappear for days during the holiday season which really hurt our ability to run our Amazon store.
+Connor lets us in on what happened, “We had some of the workers disappear for days during the holiday season which really hurt our ability to run our Amazon store.
 It was a big mistake that we made, but it was also a hiring horror because they were just disappearing without notice.”